fastai/course-v3/docs/start_sagemaker.md

 sidebar: home_sidebar
 ---

+This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using AWS SageMaker.

+If you are returning to work and have previously completed the steps below, please go to the [returning to work](http://course-v3.fast.ai/update_sagemaker.html) section.

-This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using AWS SageMaker. **NB: There is a temporary issue where data downloaded for training models, and saved models, are not saved after you shut down your instance.
+**NB: There is a temporary issue where data downloaded for training models, and saved models, are not saved after you shut down your instance.
 This will be resolved in a couple of weeks.**

 ## Pricing